jacobsa/circuits/_posts/2010-10-13-registers.markdown

  *  Attach `LATCH` to the `LE` pin on the IC.

- *  Connect the IC's outputs (`Q0-7`) to its inputs.
+ *  Connect the IC's outputs (`Q0-7`) to its inputs (`D0-7`).
 If I understand correctly, this won't cause any problems because when `OUTPUT` is low the outputs are high impedance, and when it's high you should have the register latched anyway.

 The latch IC acts both as the register itself and as a bus transceiver.